nagisa77/Text2Cast/README.md

 Each script entry has a `type` field.
 Entries with `type: tts` contain spoken text along with a `speaker` ID, while `type: sound_effect` provides the path to an audio clip to insert in the final mix.
+Sound effect paths used by `script_v2` are configured in the `sound_effects` section of `config.yaml`.

 ## Voice cloning with Volcengine